ruchagosavi/rag-pipeline-langchain/README.md

 ## 🔹 Installation

 1. Make sure you have Python 3.12+ installed.
+2. Make sure you have ollama installed locally.
-2. Install the required packages:
+3. Install the required packages:

 ```bash
 pip install -r requirements.txt